-Be prepared for unexpected wet or stormy conditions.
+Be prepared for unexpected wet or stormy conditions, and always check the weather forecasts!
 Even if you feel you won’t need it, pack fast-drying clothing, rain gear, and your tent fly.
 I once attended a weekend camp and left my rain stuff at home, thinking the weather would stay sunny.
 Imagine my shock when I woke up in a big puddle!

 9 Camping Tips For New Scouts:

 - Always bring your Scout book in a plastic gallon bag.
 If unexpected weather happens and your tent gets water in it, all your progress is safe from damage.

 - Be active, alert, and learn as much as you can!

 - Bring everything that you think you WON’T need.

 - Make sure to have fun!
 Don’t let requirements get in the way of enjoying your time in the outdoors.

 - Pair an older Scout with a younger Scout as a buddy to help them along.

 - Don’t forget a deck of cards or bag of dice to play when you have free time, or when it rains.

 - Make sure leadership has communicated with the new Scouts about how & what to pack – especially using a Rubbermaid tub to put everything into so nothing gets wet from being on the ground!